 Be Bear Aware:

-It is the time of year that bears begin emerging from their winter slumber.
+It is the time of year when bears begin emerging from their winter slumber.
 Carry bear spray and know how to use it properly.
 Hike with others, and make noise, especially in areas with limited visibility.
+Bear spray is available for rent at the Visit Big Sky Visitor Center.

-By following these simple tips, visitors and residents alike can become stewards of Big Sky's cherished trails.
+Visitors and residents can become stewards of Big Sky's cherished trails by following these simple tips.
 By embracing responsible hiking etiquette this spring, we can all contribute to a positive experience for everyone and ensure the health of our trails for years to come.
 Happy hiking!